Women of the World: Dedication to Belinda Lee

 During the opening credits as well as the sequence highlighting the Cannes Film Festival, clips are shown from the Festival's 1955 appearance of English ingenue and leading actress in Italian exploitation films Belinda Lee, who died two years earlier, in a March 1961 auto crash which also injured the film's writers/producers Gualtiero Jacopetti, with whom she was involved in a personal relationship, and Paolo Cavara.
 The final segment of the opening credits depicts the dedication: "To Belinda Lee, who throughout this long journey accompanied and helped us with love" (this caption is seen against the background of an overcast sky with an aloft jetliner — the jazzy title score is suddenly replaced with total silence for the ten seconds that the caption remains on the screen — and then the music resumes).

+Censorship

+The Memphis, Tennessee, film censor board requested cuts of four sequences before the film could be shown in the city.
+The film distributor refused and filed suit against the Memphis Censor Board in federal court.
+In a 1965 decision, the United States District Court for the Western District of Tennessee held that the city ordinances under which the board operated were unconstitutional, resulting in the board shutting down.